Vilos92/astro-greg/src/content/blog/copyparty-tunnel.md

     r: friend

 # Friends are allowed to access my Mac Vault.
-# Admin can already access this due to root access.
+# Admin must be added as this is not included in the root access.
 [/Mac Vault]
   /Volumes/Mac Vault
   accs: